vishnupalaniswamy/hola/Sprint0.md

 # Client

-- bootstrap.yml has to specify the application.name, which should be the same as the config name (e.g ldng-es-web)
+- bootstrap.yml has to specify the application.name, which should be the same as the config name (e.g ldng-es-web).
 - To refresh the configuration from the Config Server, send a HTTP POST request to the /refresh endpoint.
 JMX can also be used to refresh the configuration.
 -